Barak Character Bible Study Background and Lessons

 i) Put others’ needs above your own

-1. Faith – It is interesting that this can be both a weakness and a strength at the same time.
-Can it?
-I believe it can.
-We have seen this with many biblical characters.
-Hebrews 11 lists Barak as one of the faithful.
-Why?
-It did require a great amount of faith to go up in battle face to face with 900 iron chariots.
-10,000 men against 900 chariots (plus an army of infantry) was almost impossible from the world’s perspective.
-If betting odds were put on it, Barak would have been a HUGE underdog.
-Even worse, many of the tribes were unwilling to help.
-Why did Barak do it?
-God commanded him to.
-He had some doubts, questions, and struggles on the way, but finally he did it.
-See Matthew 21:28-32.
 Barak could have done better.
 He could have had stronger faith.
-But he obeyed God when most people wouldn’t have, and that counts for something.
+He could have obeyed more quickly.
+But in his favor, he obeyed God when most people wouldn’t have, and that counts for something.
 This account shows the emotional roller coaster that most believers go through.
-There are very very few believers that never have any doubts.
+There are very few believers that never have any doubts.
 No one has perfect faith all the time.
 But true believers will persevere in their faith.
 True believers will choose to obey God over man when it counts.

-2. Bold – It requires a lot of boldness to do what he did and take on an army that powerful.
-Deuteronomy 20:1-4
+2. Boldness – It requires a lot of boldness to do what he did and take on an army that powerful.
+(Deuteronomy 20:1-4)

-3. Persistent (Judges 4:16) – He didn’t stop pursuing after achieving a small victory.
+3. Persistent (Judges 4:16) – He wasn’t satisfied with a small victory.
 He wanted a crushing victory.